|Nutrition Facts (per serving)|

 Spread seeds on the lined baking sheet in as much of a single layer as possible.
 Bake in the oven until the sugar is caramelized and seeds are turning a medium brown.
 Watch them carefully; they go from candied to burnt quite quickly.
 Start checking them at about 10 minutes and every 2 minutes after that.

 Let seeds sit until cool.
 You will need to break them apart a bit as you take them off the sheet.
-Store in an airtight container for up to 2 weeks.
+Store in an airtight container for up to two weeks.